Bacon brothers: Arrests of Jamie and Jarrod Bacon

 On September 11, 2009, Jamie Bacon sued the Crown and warden Debbie Hawboldt of the Surrey Pretrial Services Centre, claiming that being held in solitary confinement was a form of torture.
 In the same lawsuit, Bacon also charged that cell 210 of the Surrey jail that he had lived in was full of "blood, feces and mucus" and his bed was a "vinyl-covered foam mat".
-Bacon charged that cell 227 was a considerable improvement as it had a shower, a television and a microwave, but he complained that "mentally ill" prisoners had damaged the latter two.
+Bacon charged that cell 227 was a considerable improvement as it had a shower, a television, and a microwave, but he complained that "mentally ill" prisoners had damaged the latter two.
 In 2010, a court ruled in favour of Bacon and ordered the Crown to pay him damages.
-On November 26, 2009, Jarrod Bacon and Wayne Scott were arrested and charged with conspiracy to import cocaine based on what G.L. had recorded; Carly Scott was not charged.
+On November 26, 2009, Jarrod Bacon and Wayne Scott were both arrested and charged with conspiracy to import cocaine based on what G.L. had recorded; Carly Scott was not charged.
 In a rare move, the Crown appealed the dismissal of the charges against Jonathan Bacon for the 2005 arrest, which Justice Donald Gardner had ruled was illegal because of the lack of a search warrant.
-The British Columbia Court of Appeal in an even rarer move upheld the Crown's appeal and restated the charges against Bacon, Cheng and Burton.
+The British Columbia Court of Appeal in an even rarer move upheld the Crown's appeal and reinstated the charges against Bacon, Cheng, and Burton.